FluxxField/bionic-reading.nvim/README.md

 ## Why Syllable Highlighting

-Enhanced Word Recognition: Syllable highlighting helps break down words into smaller, more manageable units.
+- **Enhanced Word Recognition**: Syllable highlighting helps break down words into smaller, more manageable units.
 By focusing on the first syllable, your eyes can quickly recognize and process the core of each word.
 This can be especially beneficial when dealing with long or unfamiliar terms.

-Improved Pronunciation: In many languages, pronunciation rules are often tied to syllable boundaries.
+- **Improved Pronunciation**: In many languages, pronunciation rules are often tied to syllable boundaries.
 By highlighting the first syllable, bionic-reading assists with proper pronunciation.
 It guides your eyes to the starting point of each word, helping you sound out the syllables more accurately.

-Pattern Identification: Identifying patterns in language is essential for learning, writing, and editing.
+- **Pattern Identification**: Identifying patterns in language is essential for learning, writing, and editing.
 When you see words with the same highlighted syllables clustered together, it becomes easier to identify patterns and repetitions.
 This visual cue can be particularly useful for proofreading and making stylistic improvements in your writing.

-Mental Chunking: Chunking is a cognitive process where information is grouped into meaningful units.
+- **Mental Chunking**: Chunking is a cognitive process where information is grouped into meaningful units.
 Highlighting syllables aids in chunking, allowing your brain to process and remember words more efficiently.
 By breaking down words into syllables, your mind can focus on smaller segments, making it easier to understand and retain information.

-Code Readability: When working with programming languages, developers often encounter complex variable names, function names, and class names.
+- **Code Readability**: When working with programming languages, developers often encounter complex variable names, function names, and class names.
 Highlighting the first syllable of these identifiers can help distinguish between similar terms, making code more readable and reducing the chances of errors caused by